bewt85/mayfly/README.md

 ## TODO

-- Load haproxy.cfg to serve different combinations of the apps
 - When a container starts up an ambasador should register it as a new backend in HAProxy
 - Given an environement configuration file: